tas09009/Bulldozer-price-prediction/README.md

 How well can we predict the future sale price of a bulldozer, given its characteristics and previous examples of how much similar bulldozers have been sold for?

 ## 2. Data
-The data is downloaded from the Kaggle Bluebook for Bulldozers competition: https://www.kaggle.com/c/bluebook-for-bulldozers/data
+The data is downloaded from the Kaggle Bluebook for Bulldozers competition: https://www.kaggle.com/c/bluebook-for-bulldozers/data.
+The files are too larget to be uploaded directly on Github.

 There are 3 main datasets: